Validator-POSTHUMAN/contributions/osmosis.md

 Here Valentin Medniyy record explaining videos for CryptoCommunity:
 -[How to participate in Governance with any devices RU](https://youtu.be/zL1D58I6gBQ?t=851)

-Also we participate and discuss about Osmosis on other channels:<br/>
+Also we participate and discuss about Osmosis on other channels:

 [FORKLOG](https://www.youtube.com/c/forklog/videos) VIDEOS: In this videos PostHuman validator represented by Vladimir Ponimajushij and Vladimir Synthetic explaining crypto in simple way on fridays for a big ForkLog Channel with 54k subscribers!
 - CryptoAidrops and Regulations [in Russia](https://youtu.be/7Fr_H1Ew9bo?t=4167)<br/>